 And, as we have mentioned, foreigners may have it much more complicated, because the competent authority will require from them a lot of documents from your country of origin.

 Nevertheless, it is true that marriage just requires the consent of both members on the notary (and with 2 witnesses) in order to proceed.
-Pareja de Hecho, apart from that, will also demand that you and your partner have lived together for a minimum of 12 months.
+Pareja de Hecho, apart from that, may also require that you and your partner have lived together for a minimum period of time (which could be 1 or 2 years depending on the region in which you are currently living).

-This will, for sure, save you and your partner a lot of time.
+This will, for sure, save you and your partner a lot of time (as well as offer several tax benefits).

 If you constitute a Pareja de Hecho, both members will need to do their individual taxations separately.